m-yahya/latex-tutorial/README.md

 \end{document}
 ```

+### The Preamble

 The part of the _.tex_ file before the `\begin{document}` is called the preamble.
-In LaTeX, we use commands to define how the document should be formatted and every command starts with the backslash \.
-The typical structure of the LaTeX command is `\commandname{options}`.
 The preamble part of the _.tex_ file contains commands, load extra packages, and set different parameters.
 In the above block of code we define document class as an article.

-Other options for the document class are report, letter, book, and beamer.
+Other options for the document class are:

+* report
+* letter
+* book
+* beamer

 The additional parameters can be defined inside the brackets in a comma-separated fashion.
-Here the font and paper size are defined.
+For example in the command `\documentclass[12pt, letter]{article}`, the font and paper size are defined.

+### The Document

 The actual text of the document, including paragraphs, tables and images etc., goes between the `\begin{document}` and `\end{document}`.

 Update the above block of code as follows:

 ```
 \documentclass[12pt, letter]{article}